agilfahrezy11/EpistemXBackend_demo/README.md

-# Epistem Land Use Land Cover Backend Algorithm
+# Epistem Land Use Land Cover Classification Algorithm

 This repository contains the core backend algorithms and modules for the Epistem land use land cover mapping platform.